AstroNode247/chat-in-week/Readme.md

-# Chatbot for Local Machine
+# AI Agent

-You can chat with this chatbot without an internet connection.
-All you need to do is upload your document to the app and ask your questions about it.
-You don't necessarily need a powerful PC to run the model on your local machine.
-For optimal performance, it is recommended to have at least 16GB of RAM and a Core i5 5th generation processor.
-The chatbot will also run on 12GB RAM, but it may be slower.
+All of the advance use case to boost the performance of any LLM.
+Use RAG to do a Q&A with your data.
+Interact with an AI Agent that can interact with an API to support client, to recommend a product to users.
+Use langchain framework to switch between an Open Source LLM or a Closed Source LLM through API.
+Play with the Google Generative API using the the langchain framework.

 ## Requirements:

-* Python 3.11
+* Python 3.11.4
-* Download **openhermes-0.2.5-mistral-7b** or **mistral-7b-instruct** GGUF version, which you can download on Hugging Face.
+* Download **openhermes-0.2.5-mistral-7b** or **mistral-7b-instruct** GGUF version, or any any Open Source model which you can download on Hugging Face.
 * Create a folder named llm_model and place the model there.
 * Create your Python environment and run `pip install requirements.txt` to install all necessary packages.
 * Install Milvus with Docker.